suderoy/PDFReader-Demo/README.md

 # PDFReader-Demo

-This is a iOS code for a demo PDF reader.
+This is an iOS code for a demo PDF reader.